 “The more you measure, the better you use water as a resource,” is his conclusion.
 The regular use of sensors, with the help of which one determines the humidity of the various green areas, is not yet standard everywhere in Germany, but is now on the rise.
-“We measure the moisture very regularly and then water up individual dry spots by hand,” summarizes Heiko Hildebrandt, who is in charge of greenkeeping on the Öschberghof golf courses.
+“We measure the moisture very regularly and then water up isolated dry spots by hand,” also sums up Heiko Hildebrandt, who manages greenkeeping on the golf courses of the German resort Öschberghof.

 The following applies: custom-made hand washing is the order of the day.
 Too much water on a green can cause disease, cause algae and make the grasses vulnerable.
 Too little water results in drought stress and also declining quality.

 The combination of measuring, hand watering and the right sprinkling technique only gives the best result in the end: “Here in St. Leon-Rot, we have installed significantly more sprinklers on the square over the years to increase the coverage rates,” explains Lüttger.”
 Individually controllable sprinklers enable the sprinklers to be precisely adjusted to specific areas.